tneagu/RealEstateApp/README.md

 - **Rationale**: Why we made that choice
 - **Consequences**: Trade-offs and implications
 - **Alternatives**: What else was considered

+### Architecture topics worth being discussed

+- **Pagination** Usually a list of multiple items should be paginated, and there are multiple pagination strategies such as by offset or by cursor/keyset.
+Since the api contract does not provide a pagination mechanism, I found it useless to implement.
+- **Caching strategy** Because of time limitation, I couldn't built a cache mechanism, but it's worth exploring adding cache in order to avoid network overload when navigation back and forth.
+- **Offline first** Worth discussing if these kind of features needs offline-first behavior, my first assumption is that caching will be enough.

 ## Assumptions